itiden/statamic-backup/README.md

 2. **Configuration**:

    Next, configure the addon by editing the `config/backup.php` file.
 Customize settings such as content path, backup destination, and more.
+Read the full configuration documentation [here](docs/configuration.md)!

 3. **Usage**: